Florentin68/theengsgateway-docker/README.md

 ## Configuration

-Once again, MQTT_HOST is the *ONLY* required option, all others can be ommited and defaults will be used.
+Once again, MQTT_HOST is the *ONLY* required option if no config file mounted as a volume, all others can be ommited and defaults will be used.
 If used without MQTT_USERNAME and MQTT_PASSWORD, it will try to login annonymously, otherwise, please provide MQTT_USERNAME and MQTT_PASSWORD too.

 As for other configuration options for Theengs Gateway, please review any and all on [Details options](https://gateway.theengs.io/use/use.html#details-options) page on Theengs Gateway official site.